subquery/subql-starknet/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all of SubQuery's content on GitHub, as well as at all official SubQuery events, whether offline or online.
+This Code of Conduct applies to all of SubQuery's content on GitHub, as well as at all official SubQuery logs, whether offline or online.

 Examples of representing a project or community include using an official e-mail address, posting via an official social media account, or acting as an appointed